RahulModak74/QUANTUM_GRAVITY_WITH_MW/README.md

 # QUANTUM_GRAVITY_WITH_MW
-First ever proof of quantum gravity and visualization
+First ever proof of quantum gravity and visualization using ALTERNATE approach (designing algorithm instead of solving theory)!

 Run scripts in this sequence